 A new-ish entry into the top ten is Kokoon.
 In July 2015, these EEG sleep sensing headphones smashed the initial $100k target on Kickstarter, with the UK based startup raising just shy of $2 million from more than 8,000 sleep-deprived backers.

-Sadly, delays have hit Kokoon's campaign too - shipping has slipped from February 2016 to September 2016 due to problems in the testing and production schedule.
-So a little longer to wait for audio that adjusts to your sleep and wake patterns, then.
+Sadly, delays have hit Kokoon's campaign too - shipping initially slipped from February 2016 to September 2016 due to problems in the testing and production schedule.
+Creeping towards the two year mark, there's still no shipments being made, despite the company keeping backers in the loop through updates.

 11. Canary ($1,961,464)